AND

 There is discipline in taking something ugly and turning it to gold.

-Even if it’s something as simple as my emo-tumblr-girl coded poetry.
+Even if it’s something as simple as words strung together with Tumblr girl tendencies.

 There is value in creating.